nikkodyb/forensics-cases/challenges/rhino-hunt/README.md

 ---

-### 2. What’s the username/password for the account?
+### 2. Whatâ€™s the username/password for the account?

 - **Username:** `gnome`
 - **Password:** `gnome123`

-The credentials were used to log in via FTP and Telnet on the University’s server.
+The credentials were used to log in via FTP and Telnet on the Universityâ€™s server.

 ---